CIEH Leadership Programme

 We are also gathering members views on the FSA’s suggested changes to the food law code of practice in England and Northern Ireland, and we urge anyone with an interest to familiarise themselves with the consultation and feedback ahead of the closing date on 10 December.

 We know there is a lot to manage, process and plan for in the future, but do remember that the team at CIEH are here to support you.
 It is more important than ever that we look after colleagues and friends.
-We are holding numerous coffee and catch up style sessions for members in housing and port health, and are working to expand upon these to ensure you feel connected, updated and supported, so please do continue to check in on our events pages on a regular basis and consult your now weekly email newsletter, Member Connect for further notifications.
+We are holding numerous coffee and catch up style sessions for members in housing and port health, and are working to expand upon these to ensure you feel connected, updated and supported, so please do continue to check in on our events page on a regular basis and consult your now weekly email newsletter, Member Connect for further notifications.

 Thank you for your work on the front lines, your commitment to keeping the public safe, and for your support to us via the webinar programme – let’s tackle the challenges of 2021 how we do it best, together!